 When you load a page in your browser, the PHP script file for displaying pages calls on your database to supply the page content.
 Your database then fetches the content, presents it back to the script file, and it is rendered as a page in your browser.

 To communicate with your database, however, the PHP script file needs to establish a database connection, but for some reason, it is currently unable to do this on your site.

 Let us see steps you can take to fix “WordPress error establishing a database connection“.

 How To Troubleshoot Error Establishing Database Connection In WordPress?

 Depending on the nature of this error, you can intelligently guess what could likely be the cause.
 Here are some examples:

-1. Do you see error establishing database connection in WordPress posts and pages, but are able to access your admin dashboard with a different, less severe error message (e.g. one or more DB tables are unavailable)?
-If yes, you likely have a corrupt database and solutions 1 or 2 should help you fix it.
+1. Do you see “Error Establishing Database Connection” in WordPress posts and pages, but are able to access your admin dashboard with a different, less severe error message (e.g. one or more DB tables are unavailable)?

 2. Do you see this error intermittently, that is, sometimes your site loads correctly, but other times it shows this error?
 This would indicate a problem with your database server so you may want to jump to solution 5.

 3. Is this error constant and seen in every part of your site?
 If yes, then any of the items in the solution below could help you solve it and you may have to try each one.